 Your training will prepare you for the fulfilling career of serving as a special education teacher in the State of California.
-You can complete your training online and be eligible to work with students in grades K-12 and in settings focused on adults up to age 22.
+You can complete the special education credential training online and be eligible to work with students in grades K-12 and in settings focused on adults up to age 22.

-Contact Alliant to find out how you can get started in this meaningful career path today.
+Contact Alliant to find out how you can get started on this meaningful career path today.